We bring together the brain tumour community to deliver a new national strategy for brain tumour research, treatment and care in the UK.

 Expert NHS clinicians, nurses, AHPs and academics from across the UK work with the Mission to design and deliver our programmes every day.
 The programmes are jointly delivered with our partner organisations and managed and supported by our own team of core company employees.

-From left: Dr Nicky Huskens (TJBCM CEO & Company Director), Professor Richard Gilberton (TJBCM Chair), Professor Katie Bushby (TJBCM C0-Chair), Camille Goetz (Senior Programmes Manager & Company Director) and Jess Mills (TJBCM Co-Founder and Special Advisor)
+From left: Dr Nicky Huskens (TJBCM CEO & Company Director), Professor Richard Gilberton (TJBCM Chair), Professor Katie Bushby (TJBCM C0-Chair), Camille Goetz (Director of Programmes & Operations) and Jess Mills (TJBCM Co-Founder and Special Advisor)